15% SUMMER DISCOUNT APPLIED AUTOMATICALLY AT CHECKOUT FREE USA SHIPPING OVER $100 FREE WORLDWIDE SHIPPING OVER $200

 Key Functions of Peptides in the Body

-• Collagen production: Signal peptides direct skin cells to synthesize new collagen and elastin.
+• Collagen production: signal peptides direct skin cells to synthesize new collagen and elastin.

-• Muscle repair and growth: Specific peptides influence growth hormone pathways and tissue regeneration.
+• Muscle repair and growth: specific peptides influence growth-hormone pathways and tissue regeneration.

-• Hormone regulation: Peptide hormones such as insulin, glucagon, and growth hormone control core metabolic processes.
+• Hormone regulation: peptide hormones such as insulin, glucagon, and growth hormone control core metabolic processes.

 2. How Do Peptides Work in the Body?